For Counselors & Family

 - Students are required to take and remain in all 15 units in the Fall and 12-15 units in the Spring.
 Courses will be linked and selected courses cannot be dropped.

-- Concurrent enrollment in the FYE Program and the DISCOVERe Tablet Program.
+- Concurrent enrollment in the FYE Program and the DISCOVERe Mobile Technology Program.

 - If you apply for the FYE program, acceptance is NOT guaranteed, so we encourage you to apply by the deadline date in your invitation letter.

 University Outreach Services

 The University Outreach Services at Fresno State provide your son/daughter/student with many resources to learn more about the campus they may be attending.
 Some services include Campus Tours (either for you and your family or with a group), an Information Request Form that adds you to our information mailing list, and much more information regarding the campus and what is has to offer!

 DISCOVERe Mobile Technology Program